KeyboardKit/KeyboardKit/Readmes/Input-Sets.md

 ## Keyboard Input Set

-KeyboardKit has a `KeyboardInputSet` struct that represents rows of input characters.
+KeyboardKit has an `InputSet` struct that represents rows of input characters.

 An input set is divided into three sub-groups:

-* `AlphabeticKeyboardInputSet` for alphabetic keyboards.
+* `AlphabeticInputSet` for alphabetic keyboards.
-* `NumericKeyboardInputSet` for numeric keyboards.
+* `NumericInputSet` for numeric keyboards.
-* `SymbolicKeyboardInputSet` for symbolic keyboards.
+* `SymbolicInputSet` for symbolic keyboards.

 You can provide KeyboardKit with input sets by implementing an input set provider.

 ## Input set providers

-KeyboardKit has a `KeyboardInputSetProvider` protocol that can be used to provide input sets to the extension.
+KeyboardKit has an `InputSetProvider` protocol that can be used to provide input sets.

-Using an input set provider instead of creating input sets manually gives you a dynamic way of working with inputs.
+Using an input set provider instead of creating input sets manually gives you a more dynamic way of working with inputs.

-`KeyboardInputViewController` will automatically create a `StandardKeyboardInputSetProvider` when the extension is started.
+`KeyboardInputViewController` will automatically create a `StandardInputSetProvider` when the extension is started.
 You can use it as is or replace it with a custom provider.

 ## Input set vs. keyboard layout